 While I don’t think Hitchcock expected to be called a traitor, it’s obvious that he was being deliberately provocative.
 Writer Jo Swerling (The Pride of the Yankees) later admitted that Hitchcock was responsible for most of what you see on the screen (author John Steinbeck’s, The Grapes of Wrath, work wasn’t used).
 Hitchcock’s scorching attack on the status quo can be detected in scene after scene, and in every character.

 For example, the director uses the only African-American in the cast, Canada Lee (Body and Soul), to take jabs at the establishment.
-In one of my favorite scenes, someone wants to hear Lee’s opinion about an important issue and he replies with a sarcastic remark, “Do I get to vote too?”
+In one of my favorite scenes, someone wants to hear Lee’s opinion about an important issue, and he replies with a sarcastic remark, “Do I get to vote too?”
 Hitchcock pushes for inclusivity while simultaneously acknowledging racial inequality.
-In my opinion, these are some of the reasons Lifeboat should be seen not only as a great Hitch movie but also as a fascinating WWII movie.
+In my opinion, these are some reasons Lifeboat should be seen not only as a great Hitch movie, but also as a fascinating WWII movie.